joordy/ringring/README.md

 ---

+## :chart: Data

+For this project I used the [Ring-Ring](https://ring-ring.nu/) dataset.
+The dataset contains all information about the rides driven in Amsterdam, from January 2020.
+The dataset is hosted on my personal hosting, located [here](http://data.jorrr.nl/ringring/data-ringring.json)

+The dataset contains information about the routes traveled in the month of January 2020, in Amsterdam.
+Based on these routes, the location, time, distance and weather conditions can be found.

+---

 ## :bar_chart: Data patterns

 In my project I used different functional patterns to clean up the dataset and make it usable for myself.
 I am using a large object, which contains different values.